 Interval Runs: Supercharging Your Speed And Fitness

-While steady runs and tempo efforts focus on building endurance, interval workouts are key when it comes to developing speed.
 These workout sessions involve alternating periods of high-intensity effort with recovery periods, allowing you to push the boundaries of your anaerobic capabilities.

 Interval runs can take many forms, from short, all-out sprints to longer, sustained efforts at your 5K or 10K race pace.
-The common thread is the integration of intense bursts of speed followed by recovery periods.

 What Zone Would An Interval Run Fit In?